 The MacBook Pro 13-inch (M2, 2022) is a laptop of contradictions.
 It’s revolutionary... but plays it safe.
 Exciting... but a bit boring.
 It’s a strange choice… and it also makes complete sense.

 The good news is that it comes with Apple’s brand-new M2 chip, which the company promises offers a 40% performance increase over the M1, yet it remains the same price as the previous model, starting at $1,299 / £1,299 / AU$1,999.
 For anyone who was just about to buy a MacBook Pro 13-inch (M1, 2020), getting the MacBook Pro 13-inch (M2, 2022) instead is a bit of a no-brainer, as you’re kind of getting the M2 upgrade for free.

 However, that lack of a price rise comes at a… well… price, as the MacBook Pro 13-inch (M2, 2022) features the same design as the previous model – and the one before that.
 If you love the look of the old MacBooks, this won’t be an issue, but the lack of new design does make it feel a bit left out by Apple.
 Even if it is one of the best laptops you can buy right now, could this be the last MacBook Pro 13-inch we’ll see?

 If that’s the case, it’s a great way to bow out.
-The M2 chip puts some good work in here, providing excellent performance, especially in video editing, and day-to-day use is, again, excellent, with multiple apps running simultaneously without causing the MacBook Pro 13-inch (M2, 2022) any issues.
+The M2 chip puts some good work in here, providing excellent performance, especially when using video editing software, and day-to-day use is, again, excellent, with multiple apps running simultaneously without causing the MacBook Pro 13-inch (M2, 2022) any issues.
 Throughout our time with the laptop, we were impressed with its silence, with the fans rarely kicking in to keep things cool.